NoroffFEU/development-platforms/src/content/docs/frameworks/Flutter/Flutter-case-study.md

 Flutter uses Dart, an open-source language also developed by Google, known for its efficiency and ease of learning.
 Dart's architecture supports both Just-In-Time and Ahead-of-Time compilation, facilitating faster development cycles and efficient production environments.

-The study goes into the architecture of Flutter, emphasizing its widget-based design where everything, from buttons to layout, is a widget.

 Strengths of Flutter include its fast coding capabilities, and its ability to produce apps that feel native to both Android and iOS from a single codebase.
 Flutter's comprehensive toolkit and the backing by Google have contributed to its popularity among developers.